 - Providing a quality Medical Laboratory Assistant program that aligns with the existing Canadian Society for Medical Laboratory Science (CSMLS) competencies

 - Preparing graduates to successfully pass the CSMLS Examination

-- Preparing graduates to be employed in hospitals, clinics, and private labs
+- Preparing graduates to find successful employment in hospitals, clinics, and private labs

-- And encouraging graduates to recognize the need for continuing education and professional affiliation
+- Encouraging graduates to recognize the need for continuing education and professional affiliation

 Topics of Study

 Reviews basic medical laboratory administration skills, including communication skills needed in a culturally diverse workforce; communication process and its elements; ways to improve listening skills; developing effective verbal and nonverbal communication skills and using workplace collaboration tools such as e-mail and fax machines.
 Students also learn about patient data, entry test requisitioning, results retrieval and laboratory reports using a computerized system.

 Introduces students to medical technology within the healthcare field, including required knowledge and skills; professional associations; the certification process and career opportunities; medical legalities, terminology, specialties and ethics; communicating effectively with patients and colleagues in a multicultural environment and medical asepsis.

 Reviews the basic information needed to work in any medical lab environment.
 The unit is divided into 3 major topic areas – laboratory safety including WHMIS and TDG; laboratory mathematics and quality control; and laboratory instruments and equipment.